-Tibsovo is a prescription medicine used to treat adults with acute myeloid leukemia (AML) who have an isocitrate dehydrogenase-1 (IDH1) mutation:
+Tibsovo is used to treat acute myeloid leukemia (AML).

 How should I take Tibsovo?

-- If you vomit after taking your dose, do not take an additional dose.
-Take your next dose at your usual time.
+If you vomit shortly after taking Tibsovo, do not take another dose.
+Wait until your next scheduled dose time to take the medicine again.

 Tibsovo side effects